-Worms need: air, moisture, food, and shelter protected from the sun and rain.
+Worms need: air, moisture, food, and shelter protected from direct sunlight and rain.

 Did you know?

-- Worms eat their body weight in food each day.
-Although they are not actually eating the food, but the bacteria on the surface of the food.
+- Worms eat their own body weight in food each day, though they are not actually eating the food but the bacteria on the surface of the food.

-- The worms in worm farms are a mix of earthworm breeds called “compost worms”.
+- The worms in worm farms are a mix of breeds called 'compost worms', and are different from earthworms.

-- Worms in worm farms self-regulate their population, only breeding within the boundaries of the amount of space and food you give them.
+- Compost worms self-regulate their population, only breeding within the boundaries of the amount of space and food you give them.